 Brazil, officially the Federative Republic of Brazil, is the largest country in both South America and Latin America.
 At 8.5 million square kilometers and with over 214 million people, Brazil is the world’s fifth-largest country by area and the seventh most populous.

 A selection of three essential articles read aloud from the latest issue of The Economist.
-This week: Ant group and fintech come of age, economic disparities after covid-19 (09:30) the US election in miniature (17:00).
+This week, a new-look Gulf, Vladimir Putin’s partial mobilization (10:45), and the Google-Meta advertising duopoly (15:00).

 A selection of three essential articles read aloud from the latest issue of The Economist.
-This week, covid-19: why are so many governments getting it wrong?
-What Warren Buffett sees in Japan Inc (8:11) and French diplomacy (16:00).
+This week, the disunited states of America, why Britain can’t build (9:15) and Pakistan’s worst floods in recent memory (17:05).

 Railways can be a world unto themselves.
 When properly managed, this can mean it’s easier to get things done on the railways than in other parts of an economy.
 That should be a huge opportunity for reducing climate emissions by getting passengers off the roads and out of the skies.
 But unless we re-purpose rail networks to serve the interests of people – and not those of the empires and corporations which built them and run them to this day – we can’t succeed.
 This edition explores how we can make a start on this task.

 Ukraine won the short war.
 Now comes the long war, and so far, Russia is winning.
 But it does not have to be fought on Vladimir Putin’s terms